-The Common Assessment Framework (CAF) is a total quality management model for self-assessment developed by the public sector for the public sector.
+The Common Assessment Framework (CAF) is a total quality management tool for self-assessment developed by the public sector for the public sector.
 The CAF is free of charge and available in the public domain to assist public sector organisations to improve their performance.
 It has been designed for use in all parts of the public sector, and it is applicable to national/federal, regional and local levels as well as agencies and public companies.
 Although the CAF has been developed in a European context, it can be used in any public organisation all around the world.

 - Organisation and Leadership in Crisis